shuangxu96/GPPNN/README.md

 # GPPNN
-The official code for
+The official code for <a href="https://arxiv.org/abs/2103.05946">[Deep Gradient Projection Networks for Pan-sharpening]</a>

-S Xu, J Zhang, Z Zhao, K Sun, J Liu, C Zhang.
-Deep Gradient Projection Networks for Pan-sharpening.
-CVPR 2021